gars50/Galons.ca/README.md

 # Galons.ca Issue
 I just wanted to let people know that there is currently a hardware issue and that I am looking into it.

+## Timeline
+- 2023-12-14 - 11:00
+  - Published this website.
+- 2023-12-14 - 10:30
+  - Might be facing a motherboard issue.
+If it is that, replacement could take days.
+- 2023-12-14 - 09:00
+  - After Windows server updates, the server could not restart by itself.

 ## Impacted Services
 - Plex
 - Ombi